 Staffing

-Sauk County librarians will attend at least 75% of scheduled meetings of the Sauk County Library Board and Sauk County librarians.
+Sauk County Library Directors will attend at least 75% of scheduled Sauk County Library Board and Sauk County Directors’ meetings.

 Sauk County libraries should maintain a staff size of at least of .75 FTE (30 hours).

 Sauk County libraries shall have a certified library director who is paid to perform municipal library board-designated duties.
 The director shall attend continuing education activities as required to achieve certification and re-certification (43.091(1) and P16.03).